-- 1. Overall, and final responsibility for health and safety and day to day responsibility for ensuring that this policy is put into practice sits with Diarmuid Molloy, CEO. - 2.
-Responsibility for formulating this policy lies with Emily Hollis MBE, Director of Operations. - 3.
-To ensure health and safety standards are maintained/improved, the following people have responsibility in the following areas: - Diarmuid Molloy Safeguarding, monitoring, accident and ill health investigations, emergency procedures, consulting employees/volunteers, lone working, work stress, site/venue fire and evacuation procedures. - Emily Hollis MBE Reviewing and updating policies, ensuring trained first aider on programmes. - Diarmuid Molloy and Emily Hollis MBE Carrying out risk assessments, working with vulnerable people.
+- 1. Overall, and final responsibility for health and safety and day to day responsibility for ensuring that this policy is put into practice sits with Ian Wyles, National Director. - 2.
+Responsibility for formulating this policy lies with Emily Hollis MBE, Chief Operating Officer. - 3.
+To ensure health and safety standards are maintained/improved, the following people have responsibility in the following areas: - Ian Wyles Safeguarding, monitoring, accident and ill health investigations, emergency procedures, consulting employees/volunteers, lone working, work stress, site/venue fire and evacuation procedures, ensuring trained first aider on programmes, carrying out risk assessments, working with vulnerable people.